First Time Setup for MicroProjects

 MicroProjects are guided, detailed projects that provide you a real data science experience in Python in under and hour!

-To complete a MicroProject, you will use the same tools as you do in all parts of DISCOVERY.
-This includes the use of git, Python, and Visual Studio code -- on your own computer!
+To complete a MicroProject, you will use the same Python programming language we use in lecture and lab, but you will be completing it using industry-standard tools on your own computer!
+This includes the use of git, Python, and Visual Studio code -- all on your own computer!

-The MicroProjects can be automatically checked using GitHub Action.
+The MicroProjects will be automatically graded using a GitHub Action.
 To do this, you'll need a GitHub repository:

 The last thing you need to do is add the microprojects remote to your repository!